Examples Of Action Reaction Pairs

 Action-Reaction Pairs and Inertia

 It's crucial to distinguish between action-reaction pairs and inertia.
-Inertia is an object's resistance to changes in its state of motion.
+Practically speaking, they are related but distinct concepts.
+And inertia is an object's resistance to changes in its state of motion.
 While Newton's Third Law deals with interacting forces between objects, inertia describes an object's inherent property.
-They are related but distinct concepts.
-For instance, consider pushing a heavy box: you exert a force (action), the box exerts an equal and opposite force on you (reaction).
-The box's inertia resists your push, influencing how much it accelerates.
+To give you an idea, consider pushing a heavy box: you exert a force (action), the box exerts an equal and opposite force on you (reaction).
+The box's inertia resists your push, influencing how much it accelerates Most people skip this — try not to..

 Addressing Common Misconceptions